BobanRphl/Multi-Processor-Architecture/README.md

 # Multi-Processor-Architecture

-This repository is a summary of my in class coursework on Multi-Processor Architecture
+This branch shows the parallelization of a histogram program using OpenMPI.